souravdatta/qsym/README.md

 ### Bernstein-Vazirani algorithm

-Implement an oracle to decode string `10011`
+Implement a circuit to decode an oracle which encodes the string `10011`

 First, using `qlang` which is an easy to write small circuits but is less flexible.
 Also, it can draw the circuit in a crude form.
 ```racket